VoongChar/Privacy-Policy-20210622/README.md

 - provide services and improve customer experience with their experience
 - collect your financial information for paying or buying services

 We are committed to keeping your personal information as safe and secure as possible.
-We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it and continiously update and implement security measures that protect your information against unauthorised access, loss, destruction, or alteration.
+We follow accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it and continiously update and implement security measures that protect your information against unauthorised access, loss, destruction, or alteration.
 In addition to our safety measures, we encourage everyone in the community to also be proactive and use 2-step authentication.

 When you sign up and register for our services you are required to create a user profile to access our services.
-We will only collect necessary information such as your email and your online username and whatever else you choose to share with us when creating your profile.
+We will only collect necessary information such as your email and your online username and any other information you choose to share with us when creating your profile.
 Please note that your username is viewable by all users and does not have to be your name but must be appropriate.
-Usernames that contain offensive language or racial or sexual slurs will not be accepted or tolerated.
+Usernames that contain offensive language, racial or sexual slurs will not be accepted.

 We will not share your personal information or data with any third-parties.
 Only you and our staff will be able to view all your information.
 You can choose what information you wish to display and share on your user profile with others in the community.